Sirin99-sc/Online-Resume/README.md

 # Online-Resume
 This depicts my academics, courses, training, etc.
-This is an assignment from the online course "Python: Basics and Beyond" by Nullstack Pvt.
+This is an assignment from the online course "Python: Basics and Beyond" offered by Nullstack Pvt.
 Ltd.